 The sky didn’t suddenly fall when we axed the three users free plan.

-We still offer a three user plan, but now it goes for $15/month.
+We still offer a three user plan.
 We’re continually working to improve Hubstaff, and from where we stand this plan adds much more than $15 bucks in value.

 If you’re in the SaaS industry, you shouldn’t feel the need to offer your product for free simply because you’re worried that no one will try it otherwise.
 You also shouldn’t see user acquisition as a money making arms race.